TransportScotland/payment-card-spend-data-processing/notes.md

 * my row-wise solution (etl/file1.py): 18 seconds

 * 4 batches of 1k ended up slower than 1 batch of 4k for each thread

+# maps
+For adding maps to metabase, see https://www.metabase.com/docs/latest/administration-guide/20-custom-maps.html.
+Also consider UK postcode district shape maps https://github.com/missinglink/uk-postcode-polygons.
+Sector maps are not readily available but can be created with open source code.